-Italian Hero The term “hero” first popped up in New York City in the late 1930’s, but don't mistake it for the variations that spontaneously and simultaneously emerged along the eastern seaboard.
-The true Hero is basically packs an entire charcuterie board into every bite of a preferably-crispy sub roll: cured meats (salami, soppressata, coppa, culatello, speck, bresaola…), semi-hard-to-hard cheeses (Provolone, Parm-Reggiano, but no mozz), Italianate condiments (pepperoncinis, olives, etc), olive oil (mayo is for Submarines), and vinegar.
+The term “hero” first popped up in New York City in the late 1930s, but don't mistake it for the variations that spontaneously and simultaneously emerged along the Eastern seaboard.
+The true hero basically packs an entire charcuterie board into every bite of a preferably crispy sub roll: cured meats (salami, soppressata, coppa, culatello, speck, bresaola…), semi-hard to hard cheeses (Provolone, Parm-Reggiano, but no mozz), Italianate condiments (pepperoncinis, olives, etc), olive oil (mayo is for submarines), and vinegar.
 Judging by her weight gain, this might actually be the hero you'd find if you looked inside Mariah Carey's heart.

-The Cuban is like the Voltron of sandwiches, combining together a Ham and Cheese (#46), a Porchetta (#15), and, in some cases, elements of an Italian Hero (#14) to form an enormous robot that defends the universe from other enormous robots…no, wait… a bigger, even more awesome sandwich.
+The Cuban is like the Voltron of sandwiches, combining a ham and cheese (#46), a porchetta (#15), and, in some cases, elements of an Italian hero (#14) to form an enormous robot that defends the universe from other enormous robots… no, wait… a bigger, even more awesome sandwich.
 At its best, the Cuban is made with leftover roast pork from a suckling pig (a Cuban tradition), Swiss cheese (another Cuban tradition?), glazed ham, dill pickles, and mustard, all loaded onto Cuban bread (essentially a baguette with fat incorporated into it) and pressed on a plancha.
 The inclusion of salami, mayo, lettuce, and tomato is a regional option found mostly around Tampa.
 Tampa has great strip clubs.
-And Cubans
+And Cubans.

 12) Lobster Roll

-The Lobster Roll is easily New England's greatest contribution to the world of sandwiches.
+The lobster roll is easily New England's greatest contribution to the world of sandwiches.
 Large chunks of knuckle roughly chopped and mixed with mayo, celery, and maybe some dill, all bursting from a butter-kissed hot dog roll fresh off the griddle.
-Short of loading lobes of foie onto a caviar-studded baguette, the Lobster Roll is about as decadent as a sandwich gets, which only throws into greater relief the common pitfall that many vendors fall prey to: drowning the sweet crustacean in a sea of mayonnaisse.
-On Long Island, the Lobster Roll is traditionally served on an un-buttered hot dog bun, giving Maine something to brag about in their interstate rivalry other than N.E.S.C.A.C. colleges.
+Short of loading lobes of foie onto a caviar-studded baguette, the lobster roll is about as decadent as a sandwich gets, which only throws into greater relief the common pitfall that many vendors fall prey to: drowning the sweet crustacean in a sea of mayonnaise.
+On Long Island, the lobster roll is traditionally served on an un-buttered hot dog bun, giving Maine something to brag about in their interstate rivalry other than NESCAC colleges.
 Go Colby Mules!

 11) Ham Sandwich